• Skip to primary navigation

 Toss with tongs until well coated.

-Add more of the reserved pasta water until the sauce has a creamy consistency.
+Add more of the reserved pasta water until a creamy sauce forms.

 Top with the remaining pumpkin seed "cheese" and more pepper if desired.